mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 ---

 Before I got home, work got a hold of me.
 It was by phone call and not a late Friday email that I could have pretended to ignore.
 Apart from a quick dinner, I was on the computer to well past midnight.
 Visibility on this effort at work extends all the way to my VP so...

-I missed the 30 minute run.
+No 30 minute run.

 <!---->
 ## SATURDAY MAY 8